-The United States portion of the Southern Lights Pipeline (Southern Lights US) is regulated by the FERC and Southern Lights Canada is regulated by the NEB.
+The United States portion of the Southern Lights Pipeline (Southern Lights US) is regulated by the FERC and the Canadian portion of the Southern Lights Pipeline (Southern Lights Canada) is regulated by the NEB.
 Shippers on the Southern Lights Pipeline are subject to long-term transportation contracts under a cost of service toll methodology.
 Toll adjustments are filed annually with the regulators.
 Tariffs provide for recovery of allowable operating and debt financing costs, plus a pre-determined after-tax rate of return on equity (ROE) of 10%.
 Southern Lights Pipeline tolls are based on a deemed 70% debt and 30% equity structure.